 College Program midshipmen are full-fledged members of the battalion and participate in all the same training and activities as the Scholarship students; they also have all of the same responsibilities and demands upon their schedule.
 The only difference between the two paths is that College Program students do not receive financial benefits until they are awarded a scholarship.
 In a typical Tulane NROTC incoming freshman class, approximately one third of students will be in the College Program; sophomores are eligible as well.
 A typical College Program student will have three opportunities to earn a scholarship during their first two years of college.
 As a College Programmer, you are also eligible to compete for in-house scholarship monies via two NROTC endowments; click here (hyperlink) for details on the E.V.
 Richards and William Waller Young Scholarships.

 If you are interested in joining as a College Program midshipman, please find the application under the “Incoming Students” tab and fill it out completely.
-Applications for the 2017-2018 school year will be accepted until July 1st, 2017, and should be submitted to LT Patrick Brinegar at email@example.com.
+Applications for the 2017-2018 school year will be accepted until July 1st, 2017, and should be submitted to LT Nicholas Munns at firstname.lastname@example.org.
 Prospective students who are interested in joining mid-semester should contact the unit, as those requests will be handled on a case-by-case basis.
-Questions may be directed to LT Brinegar via email or at (504) 247-1607.
+Questions may be directed to LT Munns via email or at (504) 247-1605.